bndongmo/EGDFS/README.md

 Generate a possible lineup pool of opposing lineups based on ownership projections and target stack frequencies (free prob) Define contest prize structures and simulate the performance (expected value, growth) of a lineup in said contest (certain number of contests free)
-Recommend which contests to enter to maximize expected growth or value (paid) Player Fade tool- identify players who benefit the most from a specific player underperforming in terms of lineup optimality (free)
+Recommend which contests to enter to maximize expected growth or value (paid) Player Fade tool- identify players who benefit the most from a specific player underperforming in terms of lineup optimality (free)b